 With 4K camera and up to 33 minutes, the YUNEEC Mantis G 4K is currently one of the best Mavic Mini alternative.
 Unfortunately, weighing more than 500 grams it requires FAA registration before you can legally fly it in the US.

 Its mechanically stabilized camera is capable to record 3840 x 2160 with 30 frames per second.
 It can take 13MP still images in jpeg or JPEG+DNG formats.

 Mantis G’s versatile PX4 flight controller ensures you’ll have no shortage of fun while flying and a nearly legendary degree of stability.
-Also, the YUNEEC Mantis G 4K is capable for intelligent flight flight modes like visual tracking and voice control.
+Also, the YUNEEC Mantis G 4K is capable of intelligent flight modes like visual tracking and voice control.

 Other Mavic Mini alternatives you could consider

-In addition to the above mentioned Mavic Mini substitutes there are other few drones which you could consider.
+In addition to the above mentioned Mavic Mini substitutes there are other few drones that you could consider.
 Even DJI has an older model for less money but with quite nice performance.